 As glass became available in larger sections the appearance of sash windows altered, with fewer panes being used as support in the Victorian period as glass quality and availability improved.

-A focus on light-filled homes in the Edwardian period saw sash windows taking on far lager dimensions, often stretching to the height of a room.
-At this point the familiar ‘horns’ were added to the timber frame to add support.
+A focus on light-filled homes in the Edwardian period saw sash windows taking on far larger dimensions, often stretching to the height of a room.
+At this point, the familiar ‘horns’ were added to the timber frame to add support.

 Initially propped open by wood, a pulley and weight system that proved to be incredibly successful was added to sash windows as early as the late 1600s allowing them to be easily opened and closed.